pfdamasceno/pfdamasceno.github.io/_pages/about.md

   - /about.html
 ---

-I'm a interdisciplinary researcher who loves allying simple theories & data-driven models to solve complex problems.
+I'm a interdisciplinary researcher who loves combining simple theories & data-driven models to solve tough problems.

-As an applied data scientist in the [Brain Networks](https://rajlab.ucsf.edu) Lab [@ UCSF](https://radiology.ucsf.edu), I work on models that gives us insights about and help improve diagnoses for a myriad of neurodegenerative diseases.
+As an applied data scientist in the [Brain Networks](http://rajlab.ucsf.edu) Lab
+@ UCSF, I work towards understanding the mechanisms leading to neurodegeneration, with the goal of improving prognostic and, ultimately, patient care.

-Prior to this position, I was an computational materials scientist at [The GlotzerLab](http://glotzerlab.engin.umich.edu/home/) @ the University of Michigan and then an experimentalist at [The Douglas Lab](https://bionano.ucsf.edu/), @ UCSF.
+Prior to working as a data scientist, I was an computational materials engineer at [The GlotzerLab](http://glotzerlab.engin.umich.edu/home/) @ the University of Michigan and then an experimentalist, making nano devices out DNA at [The Douglas Lab](https://bionano.ucsf.edu/), @ UCSF.